 - 1 cup oil (see notes)

-- Place the egg yolk, salt, and mustard powder (and any other powdered spices) in a blender.
+- Place the egg yolk, salt, and mustard powder (and any other powdered spices) in a large bowl.

-- Mix the lemon juice and vinegar in a small bowl then start the blender on low and pour half of the acids into the yolk mixture.
+- Mix the lemon juice and vinegar in a small bowl.
+Whisk the egg yolk, and add half of the acids into the yolk mixture, whisking the entire time.

-- Keep the blender running on medium as you add in 2 Tbsp of the oil, and keep blending until the liquid starts to thicken and lighten.
+- Keep the whisking as you add in 2 Tbsp of the oil, and keep blending until the liquid starts to thicken and lighten.
+(See the photo above for an example).
+It’s important to get the oil and acids to start emulsifying before you add any more liquid.
+This initial emulsification is what holds the mayo together.

-- Once the oil has started emulsifying, start slowly pour in another 1/2 of oil.
+- Once the oil has started emulsifying, slowly pour in another 1/2 of oil.

-- Next, add in the rest of the lemon juice mixture.
+- Next, add the rest of the acids, whisking the whole time.

 - Leave the mayonnaise to sit out at room temperature for 1 to 2 hours so that the acid can kill any bacteria that might be in the eggs.
 It’s a natural way of preserving mayonnaise.
-Check out the notes to add probiotics to the mayonnaise!
+Check out the notes to add probiotics and healthy fats to this mayonnaise!

 - I usually use sunflower seed oil, however, you can use any light oil that you want: safflower, canola, or corn.
-I sometimes use 1/3 cup olive oil with 2/3 cups of lighter oil.
-Using only olive oil will result in slightly heavier mayonnaise with a light green tinge.
+To add heavier oils (like avocado oil, olive oil, or flax seed oil), mix 1/3 cup of a heavier oil with 2/3 cup of lighter oil.
+The result is slightly heavier mayonnaise with a slightly green or tan tinge.

 Keywords: mayo, aioli, probiotic, fermented, keto, gluten free, paleo, sandwiches, dips, barbecues, salads, flavours